titanXL/design-patterns/README.md

 - Proxy - Object controlling access to another object.
 - Composite - Composite lets clients treat individual object and compositions of objects uniformly.
 - Decorators - Allows attaching additional methods and properties to exisiting objects.
+- Chain of Responsibility - Chain togheter objects to handle a request, which can return a result or pass the request to another object.

 Offtopic: path normalization needed for windows machines.